ptonso/xtrees/README.md

 - **Simplification of Random Forest:** Based on [Omer Sagi paper](https://www.sciencedirect.com/science/article/pii/S1566253519307869?via%3Dihub), this library provides an implementation for simply a Random Forest into a single "Forest Based Tree".

-- **Visualization:** A visualization framework for binary trees based using SankeyPlot.
+- **Visualization:** A visualization framework for binary trees based on SankeyPlot.

-- **Dashboard:** Iteractive dashboards for model evaluation and explration.
+- **Dashboard:** Iteractive dashboards for model evaluation and explanation.

 ![Combined dashboard](./reports/combined_dash.png?raw=true)